Ademking/ademking.github.io/all_collections/_posts/2023-01-10-angular-libraries-you-cant-afford-to-miss.md

 ![](https://i.imgur.com/PrOTj7Z.png)

-This is a library of UI components for Angular, based on the Ant Design system.
-It includes a wide range of components such as buttons, form controls, and layout components that you can use to build your Angular applications.

 It's my favorite UI library for Angular.
-There are many other UI libraries for Angular, but I prefer this one because it's easy to use and has a lot of components.
+There are many other UI libraries, but I prefer this one because it's easy to use and has a lot of components.
 It also has a great documentation.

 To install, follow [this tutorial](https://ng.ant.design/docs/getting-started/en)

 ## 6) fullcalendar